jenniferslagt/web-app-from-scratch-1920/README.md

 * I would like to discover more micro libraries.
 What kind of micro libraries are there?
 * I would like to add a kind of state when someone rejects to give his current location.
 Maybe an error state can be interesting for this.
 * I will add more CSS to my page so there is a better user experience.

+## Credits
+I would like to thank the teachers, the extra "help students", the visitors and my fellow students for helping me to accomplish my learning goals.